NRG Energy's GenOn unit files for bankruptcy

-(Reuters) - NRG Energy Inc's GenOn business filed for bankruptcy on Wednesday with an agreement with bondholders to cut $1.75 billion of its debt and restructure the power generator as a standalone business, according to a securities filing.
+WILMINGTON, Del.
+(Reuters) - NRG Energy Inc's (NRG.N) GenOn business filed for bankruptcy on Wednesday with an agreement with bondholders to cut $1.75 billion of its debt and restructure the power generator as a standalone business, according to a securities filing.

 The filing, which follows a debt restructuring agreement reached in May, comes as wholesale power companies struggle with weak electricity prices.